4-3is4-me/Smart_Citizen_Alive/README.txt

 # Hit enter to confirm the choices.
 # If a bad kit ID or one that is offline is entered, the kit will remain the same and only the number of days will be entered.
 # Click your mouse again to hide the overlay.
-# Enter authcode as first line of "cnfig.txt" in "data" folder, get this from your profile on smartcitizen.me
-# Enter default kitId as second line of "cnfig.txt" in data folder, get this from your profile on smartcitizen.me
+# Enter default kitId as first line of "cnfig.txt" in data folder, get this from your kit URL on smartcitizen.me
 */